Synchronica boosted by Myriad bid

 "With the purchase, Myriad would be able to offer a more complete solution to operators, providing white label messaging, sync and social networking solutions for both smartphones and feature phones," Dillon said.

-Revenues of Synchronica, which agreed to buy Nokia's operator-branded messaging business for $25 million (16 million pounds) in June 2011, are expected to have reached 18 million pounds last year, more than doubling from a year earlier, and to grow to 29 million this year, according to Thomson Reuters data.
+Revenues of Synchronica, which agreed to buy Nokia's operator-branded messaging business for $25 million in June 2011, are expected to have reached 18 million pounds last year, more than doubling from a year earlier, and to grow to 29 million this year, according to Thomson Reuters data.

 Synchronica paid to Nokia $4 million last July and is due to start quarterly payments, which last until 2015, this quarter.